 - consider disposal restricted to open market value where the appraisal indicates a higher continuing operational use value to government

-2.5.79 Relevant LPS guidance may be found at their Disposal of Surplus Public Sector Property page.
-This supplements Annex 4.8 on Asset Management in Managing Public Money Northern Ireland.
-Departments should refer to this guidance in all cases and ensure it is applied within all business areas including Agencies, NDPBs and other sponsored bodies.
+2.5.79 Relevant LPS guidance may be found at their disposal of surplus public sector property page.
+This supplements annex 4.8 on asset management in Managing Public Money Northern Ireland (MPMNI).
+Departments should refer to this guidance in all cases and ensure it is applied within all business areas including agencies, non-departmental pubic bodies (NDPBs) and other sponsored bodies.

 Checklist of typical capital and revenue costs and benefits

 Costs and benefits to be covered by an appraisal will typically include:

 - purchases of land and buildings, including accommodation for staff, computers, equipment and vehicles

 - purchases of equipment, vehicles, hardware and software;